 Revenue is generally defined as the gross inflow of economic benefits arising from an entity’s operating activities, such as sales of goods or services.
 It represents the product of the volume of goods and services sold and their corresponding prices.

-The assessment or projection of revenues (or lost revenues) needs to consider the economic environment of the business (i.e., the demand for its products or services, the supply of materials, people and know-how, the type of competition and number of competitors, and potential disruptive impacts, for example, the substitution of the products or services by other products or services).
-Sources to identify or validate such influences are, among others, market share analyses, market studies, industry studies, analyst coverage, financial reporting of the business or its competitors, analyst coverage or information derived from the business itself (e.g., information memoranda).
+The assessment or projection of revenues (or lost revenues) needs to consider the economic environment of the business (i.e., the demand for its products or services, the supply of materials, people and know-how, the type of competition and number of competitors, and potential disruption, for example, the substitution of the products or services by other products or services).
+Sources to identify or validate such influences are, among other things, market share analyses, market studies, industry studies, analyst coverage, financial reporting of the business or its competitors, analyst coverage or information derived from the business itself (e.g., information memoranda).

-Revenues (or lost revenues) are at the heart of the financial statement analysis and projection, as almost every other line item directly or indirectly depends on themand their projection is likely ‘the most controversial part of any damages estimate in a business case because it requires so many assumptions’.
+Revenues (or lost revenues) are at the heart of the financial statement analysis and projection, as almost every other line item directly or indirectly depends on them and their projection is likely to be ‘the most controversial part of any damages estimate in a business case because it requires so many assumptions’.

-The determination of lost revenues (i.e., those revenues ‘that would have been earned but for the wrongful act’)is the first step in establishing lost profits.
+The determination of lost revenues (i.e., those revenues ‘that would have been earned but for the wrongful act’) is the first step in establishing lost profits.
 This concept aims to identify only incremental revenues and requires a careful analysis of causality to avoid both the inclusion of revenues unaffected by the wrongful act and the exclusion of revenues affected by the wrongful act.
-Frequently used approaches to determine lost revenues are: (1) the before-and-after method; (2) the yardstick or benchmark method; and (3) reference to contractual terms.
+The approaches used most frequently to determine lost revenues are (1) the before-and-after method, (2) the yardstick or benchmark method, and (3) reference to contractual terms.
 Alternatively, time-series models or econometric models may be employed.

 The yardstick or benchmark method also relies on observable information but refers to similar assets or businesses.
 Therefore, its use and reliability is dependent on the identification of a truly comparable business and the availability of the required information.
-Possible yardsticks or benchmarks include revenue from the same business in a different geographic market, revenue projections developed prior to the wrongful act, revenues of a similar business with comparable market characteristics, sufficiently similar revenues of third parties, or industry averages.
-Importantly, the use of the comparable information typically involves adjustments to eliminate any differences between the valuation object and the comparable business (e.g., with regard to sales volume or geographic footprint).
-Finally, the yardstick or benchmark method requires controlling other factors that may have influenced the actual results of either the valuation object or the comparable business to avoid overcompensation or under-compensation.
+Possible yardsticks or benchmarks include revenue from the same business in a different geographical market, revenue projections developed prior to the wrongful act, revenues of a similar business with comparable market characteristics, sufficiently similar revenues of third parties, or industry averages.
+Importantly, the use of the comparable information typically involves adjustments to eliminate any differences between the valuation object and the comparable business (e.g., with regard to sales volume or geographical footprint).
+Finally, the yardstick or benchmark method requires control over other factors that may have influenced the actual results of either the valuation object or the comparable business to avoid overcompensation or undercompensation.

 In a breach of contract matter, the contract typically provides details for material assumptions that must be considered (e.g., sales volume, prices, (remaining) contract term).